WallarooLabs/wally/book/python/api.md

 A common issue that arises with asynchronous execution, is that when references to mutable objects are passed to the next step, if another update to the state precedes the execution of the next step, it will then execute with the latest state (that is, it will execute with the "wrong" state).
 Therefore, anything returned by a [Computation](#computation) or [StateComputation](#statecomputation) ought to be either unique, or immutable.

-e.g. if the state is a list of immutable objects, consider returning a shallow copy of it via `list(my_list)`.

 In either case, it is up to the developer to provide a side-effect safe value for the Computation to return!

 #### Example State